 Nature has its own built-in, self-regulating system.
 When water is needed, it is naturally released.
 No work on our part after the swale is built!

 This underground reservoir attracts microorganisms.
-Suddenly the soil is alive and the “micro herds” begin eating and pooping and procreating (perhaps not in that order) and voila – we’re generating our own organic matter and fertilizer right in the place where we need it.
+Suddenly the soil is alive and the “micro herds” begin eating and pooping and procreating (perhaps not in that order) and voila–we’re generating organic matter and fertilizer right in the place where we need it.

-This means fewer inputs on your part, which saves you money and time.
+This means fewer inputs, which saves you money and time.
 The more the organic matter builds, the more moisture it holds.
 With more organic matter, the system can better withstand both floods and droughts.

 As the water reservoir and nutrients in the soil build, gardening will become a breeze for you.